Watford Gap: Isogloss

-In linguistics the Watford Gap has become oft-quoted as where England experiences its division of north and south dialects.
-Specifically it is close to the north/south isogloss of the three key hallmarks of Northern English and Southern English: foot–strut split, bad-lad split and the Bath vowel, however traditionally follows most East Midlands accents.
+In linguistics the Watford Gap is often regarded as where England experiences its division of north and south dialects.
+It is close to the north/south isogloss of the three key hallmarks of Northern English and Southern English: foot–strut split, bad–lad split and the Bath vowel.

 North/South divide

-Making use of the above linguistic divide, authors, journalists and social commentators have written and spoken of a North/South divide between Northern England and Southern England (although, in this context, the reference is sometimes assumed to be to the town of Watford in Hertfordshire, some 61 miles / 98 km to the southeast by road).
+Making use of the above linguistic divide, authors, journalists and social commentators have written and spoken of a north–south divide between Northern England and Southern England, referring figuratively to Watford Gap as marking the boundary between the regions.

-There is a well known expression, "North of Watford", which is used to mean the north of England, especially a place remote from London.
-This is often taken to mean "North of Watford Gap" because of the Watford Gap services being a main stopping point on the M1 motorway.
-However, the original expression was already in use many years before the Watford Gap Service Station or M1 opened in 1959.
-It is unknown whether the original expression referred to Watford, Northamptonshire, or the much larger Watford town in Hertfordshire, which was the last urban stop on the main railway line out of London to the north of England.
+The expression "North of Watford" is used to mean the north of England, especially a place remote from London.
+It is unknown whether the original expression referred to Watford, Northamptonshire, or the much larger Watford in Hertfordshire, the last urban stop on one of the main railway lines from London to the north of England.
 There is evidence to support the latter, as the phrase "North of Watford Junction" was used with similar meaning in the past, referring to Watford Junction railway station at Watford, Hertfordshire.